Atluzka/account-gen-bot/README.md

 You dont get a dm from the bot?
 Make sure your dms are open.

-If have any other errors make a issue about it or you can also message me in discord (you can find my discord on my profile.)
+If you have any other errors make a issue about it or you can also message me in discord (you can find my discord on my profile.)